kalooshfv/pbd22-assignment2/README.md

   iii) If the request involves acquiring from the database, views.py will call a query to models.py <br>
   iv) models.py will fetch the requested data from database and return it to views.py (return in the views function) <br>
   v) After the data-related requests are done, views.py will then redirect to the template <br>
-  vi) The template will dictate how the resulted data will show up on the user's screen
+  vi) The template will dictate how the resulted data will show up on the user's screen <br>
+  vii) Response in the form of a web page will be shown to user

 ## 2. Explain why do we use virtual environments?
 Let's say, if we do not use the virtual environments, can we still create a Django web application?